 1. Liability Disputes

 One of the primary reasons car accident cases end up in court is when there are liability disputes.
 If the responsible party denies their fault in causing the accident or if there are conflicting accounts of the events leading up to the collision or contributory fault issues, a lawsuit may be necessary to determine liability.
+Police officers’ opinions on fault do not establish liability and may not be heard by a jury.

 In such cases, the court’s intervention becomes crucial in establishing fault and assigning appropriate compensation.